Deep sea mining: Environmental impacts

 Deep sea mining has significant environmental impacts.
 Research on deep-sea polymetallic nodule mining has substantially increased in recent years, but the expected level of environmental impact is still being established.
 Scientists from MIT examined seafloor sediment plumes generated by a prototype mining collector in the Clarion Clipperton Zone and found that the plume forms a low-lying turbidity current which hugs the seafloor.
 Another MIT-led study found that modelling can reliably predict plume behaviour in the midwater column, and impact is influenced by the quantity of discharged sediment, and the turbulence of the water upon discharge.

 Meta-analysis of 11 separate disturbance and test mining studies showed that impacts are often severe immediately after mining, with major negative changes in density and diversity of most groups occurring.
 Almost all studies show some recovery in faunal density and diversity for meiofauna and mobile megafauna, often within one year.
 However, very few faunal groups return to baseline or control conditions after two decades.
 Benchmark Mineral Intelligence, commissioned by The Metals Company, conducted a life cycle assessment of the environmental impact of producing critical minerals from polymetallic nodules in the Clarion-Clipperton Zone (CCZ).
 The study found that the deep-sea model performed better environmentally than traditional land-based methods, showing 54-70% lower Global Warming Potential (GWP) on average, due to renewable energy use, high metal recovery, and efficient processes.
-Another study in the Journal of Cleaner Production found that the production of 1 billion electric vehicles using nodules would produce 90% less CO_{2} equivalent than producing the same amount of vehicles through land-based mining.
+Another study in the Journal of Cleaner Production found that the production of one billion electric vehicles using nodules would produce 90% less CO_{2} equivalent than producing the same number of vehicles through land-based mining.
 While some environmental consequences (such as sediment plumes, disturbance of the bottom, and toxic effects) are known, the scientific understanding of deep sea ecosystems is currently insufficient to evaluate all possible impacts.

 Technology is under development to mitigate these issues.
 This includes selective pick-up technology that leaves alone nodules that contain life and leaves behind some nodules to maintain the habitat.

 The United Nations Environment Programme (UNEP) emphasizes the need for a comprehensive assessment of the environmental impacts of deep-sea mining, which targets polymetallic nodules at depths of 3-6.5 km, polymetallic sulphides at 1-4 km, and cobalt-rich ferromanganese crusts between <400 m and 3.5 km.
 Researchers and governments have raised significant concerns about the potential impacts on unique and fragile ecosystems, with only 24.9% of the deep seabed mapped.
 These ecosystems are essential for ocean and carbon cycling and are vulnerable to climate change.
 There are widespread calls for a moratorium on deep-sea mining until its environmental, social, and economic risks are fully investigated.
 The International Seabed Authority (ISA) aims to finalize exploitation regulations by 2025, and a new agreement under the UN Convention on the Law of the Sea (UNCLOS) on marine biodiversity was adopted on 19 June 2023.